edorosh/co2-indoor-monitor/README.md

 CO2 Levels are measured as PPM (Parts Per Million).
 The standard outdoor level is around 350ppm, and is the optimum level for freshness.
 However, it can get up to 600ppm indoor without any adverse affects.
 Once it gets past 600ppm people will start noticing adverse affects.

 The LED is GREEN when CO2  < 700ppm.
-It switches to BLUE when the level is < 1200ppm and finally it changes to red for the higher levels.
+It switches to BLUE when the level is < 1200ppm and finally it changes to red for the higher levels and starts playingback a song.

 # Upload Firmware
 New to Arduino?
 Check [this official HOWTO](https://www.arduino.cc/en/main/howto).
 Before uploading the sketch check if you have all requried libraries insalled.
 You may want to copy all of them inside `libraries` manually into %Home%/Arduino/libraries or install them all via "Manage Libraries" option.